whuppo/osuLua/README.md

 ###Installation

-After installing the correct dependancies, place `osuapi.lua` in the same folder as your project and add the following line to the top of your file.
+After installing the correct dependancies, place `osuapi.lua` in the same folder as your project and add the following line.

 `dofile( 'osufile.lua' )`